 The What If?
 Foundation is the only source of funding for these programs.

-Our success over the years is a direct result of our collaboration with our Haitian partners, who have worked tirelessly to ensure that our work with the children continues, through turbulent political and economic times and in the face of other significant challenges.
+Our success over the years is a direct result of our collaboration with our Haitian partners, who work tirelessly through turbulent political and economic times.
 By pairing the commitment and expertise of our Haitian partners, Na Rive, with the financial resources provided by our donors, we are grateful to be bringing hope and opportunity to children and their families in Haiti.

-We share a vision with Na Rive to:
+With Na Rive, we share a vision to:

-- Build a school on the land we purchased in Port-au-Prince that can serve as a model for a quality school for the poor.
-It will prepare students academically while also teaching them skills that will support their efforts to earn income after graduation.
+- Build a school on the land we purchased in Port-au-Prince, which will be a model for a quality school for the poor.
+It will prepare students academically, while teaching them income-generating skills they can use after graduation.

-- Build a kitchen and cafeteria alongside the new school that will feed students as well as other hungry children in the neighborhood.
+- Build a kitchen and cafeteria alongside the new school to feed students and other hungry children in the neighborhood.

 - Continue to support the school scholarships, after-school and summer camp programs, modifying them as needed to meet the needs of local youth.